Skip to content

 5. Test the API

-If you are configuring SSO against a non-production JIM instance and completed Step 5a above, you can also test the API interactively via the Scalar API reference:
+If you are configuring SSO against a non-production JIM instance and configured a Scalar single-page-application redirect URI on your identity provider (see Microsoft Entra ID Step 5a for an example), you can also test the API interactively via the Scalar API reference:

 1. Navigate to https://your-jim-dev-url/api/reference